-The term plaintiff is most commonly used in civil cases such as personal injury – where someone is seeking compensation in the form of monetary damages.
+We use the term plaintiff is commonly in civil cases such as personal injury.
+This is when someone is seeking compensation in the form of monetary damages.

-- All of the plaintiffs have in common one major thing: they were negatively affected by the defendant’s actions, or lack thereof, and are seeking compensation for their injuries.
+- All plaintiffs have in common one major thing: they were negatively affected by the defendant’s actions, or lack thereof, and are seeking compensation for their injuries.

 - Each case is unique.
 Some cases have only one plaintiff, other cases have multiple.
-It depends on the scope of the case, how many people were injured, and who was affected in the incident.
+It depends on the scope of the case, the injuries of each person, and how it affects those who were also in the accident.

 - A plaintiff becomes a plaintiff by filing a claim against one or more defendants.

-- If an answer is filed, the plaintiff and defendant proceed to the discovery phase of the process.
+- If the defendant files an answer, the plaintiff and defendant proceed to the discovery phase of the process.

 - Each state has a statute of limitations.

 If a plaintiff files their complaint before the statute of limitations runs out, the case can proceed as planned.
-But if the plaintiff does not file until after the statute of limitations deadline has passed, the case can be dismissed from court and the plaintiff will be prevented from filing it again.
+If the plaintiff does not file until after the deadline, the court may dismiss the case.
+This will prevent the plaintiff from being able to file in the future.

-If you have been injured due to the negligence of another, please to not hesitate to speak to an experienced personal injury lawyer at Silverthorne Attorneys.
+If you have been injured due to the negligence of another, please to not hesitate to speak contact a personal injury lawyer at Silverthorne Attorneys.
 We specialize in helping plaintiff’s get the compensation they deserve after they have been injured.
 Consultations are free!